-Santa Claus will be visiting the library during the Holiday Open House on Saturday, December 2 from 10:30 am to 12:30 pm.
-Bring the entire family to see Santa, who will be available for photographs.
+Santa Claus will be visiting the library during the Holiday Open House on Saturday, Dec.
+1 from 10:30 am to 12:30 pm.
+Bring the entire family to see Santa who will be available for photographs.
 In addition to the visit from Santa, visitors can write letters to Santa, create a holiday craft, and partake in refreshments provided by the Friends of the Library.
-Registration began Nov.13.
-Please register so we can be assured of having plenty of supplies.
+Registration open now - please register so we can be assured of having plenty of supplies.
 The library staff and Santa hope to see you there.

 We will have a special mailbox in the children’s room for your child to drop that important Santa letter.
-These letters will go directly to the elves working way up at the North Pole who will take time to answer these letters.
-The letter paper and mailbox is ready now.
-Letters may be mailed through Wednesday, December 6.
+These letters will go directly to the elves working way up at the North Pole.
+The elves will take time to answer these letters.
+Letters may be mailed through Tuesday, Dec.
+4.

-Baby Storytime is for children from birth to 24 months and a parent/caregiver, Wednesdays 10:30 –11:00 am.
-We will not meet December 27.
-Sessions will resume January 3, 2018.
+Wednesdays 10:30 –11:00 am. *We will not meet Dec.
+19, 26, and Jan.
+2. Sessions will resume Jan.
+9, 2019.
 Enjoy great books for babies, learn fun songs and rhymes, and meet other families in your neighborhood.
-Parents/caregivers are expected to stay with children during all sessions.
-If you have questions, please call Kathy Daniels.
+Parents/caregivers are expected to stay with children during all storytime sessions.

 CHAPTERS BOOK CLUB

 A book club for those in grades 1 and 2.
-This group will read one short chapter book a month, and then meet to discuss the book, author, and do activities associated with the book.
-The next Chapters book club will meet on Tuesday, Dec.
-12 from 4:00 – 4:45 pm.
-Registration required (this group is full).
+The Chapters Book Club will meet on Tuesday, Dec.
+11 from 4:00 – 4:45 pm.
+This group is presently full.

-Tuesday, December 19 from 6:00 – 6:30 pm.
-The group will engage in a variety of fun learning activities featuring phonics, the writing of letters and words, and many other skills that promote a strong literacy foundation.
-Registration is required for this book club.
+meets Tuesday, Dec.
+18 from 6:00 – 6:30 pm.
+The group engages in a variety of fun learning activities featuring phonics, the writing of letters and words, and many other skills that promote a strong literacy foundation.
+This group is presently full.

-The 1,000 Books Before Kindergarten program encourages families to read at least 1,000 books to their preschooler, birth to age 5, before they enter school.
-Families can sign up at the Mary L. Cook Public Library.
+This fun and exciting reading program is for children ages 0-5 years.
+This program was developed to increase awareness of the importance of reading to very young children as well as encouraging parents to embrace their role as their child’s first teacher.
+1,000 Books Before Kindergarten encourages families to read at least 1,000 books to their preschooler, birth to age 5, before they enter school.
+Families can sign up today at the Mary L. Cook Public Library.
 Each child will receive a folder with a page to record the books they read.
-Read 20 books, get a sticker.
-Read 100 books, get a free book!
-The goal of this project is to help kids enter school ready to learn.
+Each time a goal of recording 20 books is reached, children are encouraged to bring their folder to the library to receive a sticker.
+Each time the goal of recording 100 books is reached, children should bring their folder to the library to receive a free book.
 Reading is one of the most important things you can do to ensure your child’s success when they begin school.
-It also provides an opportunity to increase their exposure to a wide variety of books, and to promote use of the library – a gold mine of free material available to our community members.